spalger/gulp-jshint/README.md

 ### Reporter Configuration

-Some reporters have options which, and you can pass them to `jshint.reporter()`.
+Some reporters have options which you can pass to `jshint.reporter()`.
 Here is an example of using verbose mode with the default JSHint reporter.

 ```js
 gulp.task('lint', function() {